RGPaul/json-to-gameplay3d/README.md

-#JSON to Gameplay3D property converter
+#JSON to Gameplay3D Property converter

 Gameplay3D uses a bespoke Property format to load plain text data.
 However, many tools can already export data as JSON and many frameworks/api's exit to read/write it.
 This tool allows you to convert JSON directly to the Property format.